ChickTechRDU/rpi-wordpress-screen/README.md

 - Rolling out new versions of custom code to systems
 - Working closely with developers to ensure that they make good security and performance decisions

-My name is Michael White and I'm a Lead Application Integration Engineer.
+My name is Michael White and I'm a Lead Application Integration Engineer, which is just a fancy way to say Senior Software Engineer.
 As a Lead Application Integration Engineer I'm responsible for:

 - Making sure people don't do dumb shit or recreate the sins of their fathers.
 - TODO - miwhite